crizmo/elina/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/c241873b-9af9-4c1b-a727-a571556fd35b/deploy-status)](https://app.netlify.com/sites/elina-bot/deploys)

-This is a website forked from a template made for my discord bot named Elina
+This is a website made from a template made for my discord bot named Elina Elina website is not hosted on netlify too :D

 ## Elina website src codes

 - This is a open-source website for everyone to use!
 Dont forget to star and fork :D
 - Elina is a discord bot , made using discord.js .
+- The site is under constant development depending on the updates on the bot.

 ## For developers